Landscape Hardscapes 101

 This trough style water feature is attached to the patio and provides sound and plants for texture and seasonal interest.
 Firm sided water features are easier to care for than those in the ground and less prone to damage from nocturnal visitors.
 Ponds hold a tremendous amount of water so be sure your vessel is secure, well built and level.

-The shot below is one of my many edible gardens I was fortunate to also live in.
-Hardscapes such as natural stone and rock played a huge part in my design.
+The shot (below) is one of my many edible gardens where hardscapes such as natural stone and rock played a huge part in my design.
 Rock and stone should be a compliment to the landscape, not the center of attention.
 We are Central Texas, the look should be green with pops of rock and metal and color where we can get it.